marcosalvalaggio/kiwigrad/README.md

 Kiwigrad library is a modified version of the [micrograd](https://github.com/karpathy/micrograd) and the [minigrad](https://github.com/goktug97/minigrad) packages with additional features.
 The main features added to Kiwigrad are:

-* Training is faster due to the C implementation of the Value.
+* Training is faster due to the C implementation of the Value object.
 * Methods for saving and loading the weights of a trained model.
-* Support for RNN1 feedforward neural networks.
+* Support for RNN(1) feedforward neural networks.

 ### Examples